ff13dfly/Anchor/docker/README.md

 You should refer to the .Dockerfile for the actual list.
 At the time of editing, the list of included binaries is:

-- substrate
-- subkey
-- node-template
-- chain-spec-builder
+- anchor_node

 The image can be used by passing the selected binary followed by the appropriate tags for this binary.

 Your best guess to get started is to pass the `--help flag`.
 Here are a few examples:

-- `docker run --rm -it parity/substrate substrate --version`
-- `docker run --rm -it parity/substrate subkey --help`
-- `docker run --rm -it parity/substrate node-template --version`
+- `docker run --rm -it fuu/anchor anchor_node --version`
-- `docker run --rm -it parity/substrate chain-spec-builder --help`
+- `docker run -it --rm fuu/anchor --dev`

+### Issues

+- This anchor image is build from the "anchor_builder.Dockerfile", it will take more than 15 minutes to do it.

+- The build need substrate code as base, if not work, it may be the update of substrate.
+Please contact me, I will try and fix the bug.

+- The image do not include bash in it, so do not try to get it.
+The ENTRYPOINT is "/usr/local/bin/anchor_node", just run the image and append the parameters.
+For example, you want to load as dev simulator, try this command `docker run -it --rm fuu/anchor --dev`